 Why Does Guidance Residential Sell Its Contracts to Freddie Mac?

-This is one of the most common questions that we receive about Guidance Residential’s halal mortgage practices.
+This is one of the most common questions that we receive about Guidance Residential’s halal mortgage practices: Why does Guidance sell its contracts to Freddie Mac?
 Some customers are concerned that selling contracts to Freddie Mac could violate Islamic principles; however, this is not the case.
-Freddie Mac is simply brought on as another investor, in a manner that is fully compliant with Shariah guidelines.
+Freddie Mac is simply brought on as another investor in the property, in a manner that is fully compliant with Shariah guidelines.

-The short answer is that Guidance Residential’s Declining Balance Co-ownership Program has been designed to comply with Shariah principles from A to Z. Guidance obtains external funding for the program through an agreement with Freddie Mac, a government-owned corporation that helps support the home financing market.
+The short answer is that Guidance Residential’s Declining Balance Co-ownership Program has been designed to comply with Shariah principles from A to Z in all of its services.
+Guidance obtains external funding for the program through an agreement with Freddie Mac, a government-owned corporation that helps support the home financing market.
 In this agreement, Freddie Mac makes investments to take a co-ownership stake in properties financed under the program.

 Shariah scholars have examined this arrangement and declared it to be halal.
 Read on for details.